(2) Vice Presidents (Maximum Nine (9) Persons) One (1) person for each Continental Federation.

 The tenure of officers shall be two (2) years.
 Officers may be re-appointed.

 The tenure of officers elected through substitution or increased numbers shall be the remaining time of previous or present officers.

 Officers shall carry out their duties after their tenure has ended until the next elected officer takes office.

-When an officer falls under one of the following categories, the President may dismiss the officer with the support of at least two-thirds (2/3) of the Board of Directors.
+When an Officer falls under one of the following categories as stipulated in the following Item, he/she may be dismissed with the support of at least two-thirds (2/3) of the General Assembly for the President, Vice President or Auditor and at least two-thirds (2/3) of the Board of Directors for the Secretary General or Director, including those as Executive Directors.

-(1) If the officer is deemed to be mentally or physically unable to execute the duties of the office.
+(1) When the Officer is deemed to be mentally or physically unable to execute the duties of the office.

-The IFS may appoint an honorary President, honorary Vice-President, honorary Advisors or Advisors.
+IFS may appoint an Honorary President, and/or Honorary Advisors.

-The honorary President, honorary Vice-President, honorary Advisors and Advisors shall be commissioned by the President based upon the recommendation of the Board of Directors.
+The Honorary President and Honorary Advisors shall be commissioned by the President based upon the recommendation of the Board of Directors.

-The honorary President and honorary Vice-President, may give advice to the President regarding important ISF matters.
+The Honorary President may give advice to the President regarding important IFS matters.

-Honorary Advisors and Advisors shall respond to consultation from the President.
+Honorary Advisors shall respond to consultation from the President.